-For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
+For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.

 Paul is talking to people that have already become Christians.
 He is telling them how they came to Him-by faith and not by works.
 Why do you think God rejects the "works" way of salvation?